-Sample Unit Plan Session Standards Time Preparation and Materials ET 1.3.2 SS 4.2.3 45 minutes Computer connected to LCD projector Digital tool for organizing ideas Computers or devices for student use I Brainstorm Optional Internet access, if using an online tool Document camera Interactive whiteboard 2 Student Research ET 1.3.2 SS 5.4.2 45 minutes + additional time for student research Computer connected to LCD projector Tool for recording information or a Research Log Digital sources for students to use, for example, selected search engines or Web sites, podcasts, collections, video clips.
+Sample Unit Plan Session Standards Time Preparation and Materials ET 1.3.2 SS 3.2.2 SS 4.2.2 45 minutes Computer connected to LCD projector Digital tool for organizing ideas Computers or devices for student use I Brainstorm Optional Internet access, if using an online tool Document camera Interactive whiteboard 2 Student Research ET 1.3.2 SS 5.4.2 45 minutes + additional time for student research Computer connected to LCD projector Tool for recording information or Research Log Digital sources for students to use, for example, selected search engines or Web sites, podcasts, collections, video clips.
 (Be sure that the Web site(s) you want to use will be accessible for students.
 If blocked, contact your district's technology department or select other sources.)
-Internet access Computers or devices for student use ET 1.3.2 45 minutes Document camera Interactive whiteboard 3 Organize Information E1 1.3.2 45 minutes Computer connected to LCD projector Digital tool for organizing ideas Computers or devices for student use Optional Internet access, if using an online tool Document camera 4 Discussion SS 4.2.3 45 minutes Optional □ Digital camera to record the discussion □ Microphone and speaker □ Skype or other interactive communication resource □ Class Web site to post photos, videos, and other materials that document the discussion 5 Summative Assessment All 3 (or more) 30 minute sessions Tools to construct a final paper, or create and publish a presentation Internet access Computers or devices for student use Optional Computer connected to LCD projector, if students will be presenting Document camera
+Internet access Computers or devices for student use ET 1.3.2 45 minutes Document camera Interactive whiteboard Computer connected to LCD projector Digital tool for organizing ideas 3 Organize Information Digital tool for organizing fields Computers or devices for student use Optional Internet access, if using an online tool Document camera 4 Discussion ET 1.2.2 SS 3.2.2 SS 4.2.2 45 minutes Optional Digital camera to record the discussion Microphone and speaker Skype or other interactive communication resource Class Web site to post photos, videos, and/or other materials that document the discussion 5 All 3 (or more) 30 minute sessions Tools to construct a final paper, or create and publish a presentation Internet access Computers or devices for student use Summative Assessment Optional Computer connected to LCD projector, if students will be presenting Document camera